Alok Industries

-Alok Industries Ltd, is an Indian Textile manufacturing company based in Mumbai, India. with integration in both the streams, in cotton as well as polyester value chain.
-ISO 9001:2000 certified company.
-The company has created global sized capacities and expanded its markets across the global territories.
+Alok Industries Limited is an Indian textile manufacturing company based in Mumbai.
+It Is Owned By Reliance Industries.
+Alok Industries Limited has five core divisions: Home Textiles, Cotton Yarn, Apparel Fabric, Garments, Technical Textiles, Textile Accessories and Polyester Yarn.
 Its main business involves weaving, knitting, processing, home textiles, ready made garments and polyester yarns.
 It exports 26% of its products to over 90 countries in the US, Europe, South America, Asia and Africa.
+Alok Industries also has a majority stake in a Czech republic incorporated textile company Mileta which supply its product across Europe.
+The export represents 90% of the entire production.

 History

-It was established in 1986.
-In 1989, the company set up its first polyester texturising plant.
-The company became public in 1993 and was listed on Bombay Stock Exchange and National Stock Exchange of India with an IPO of Rs.
-4.5 Cr.
-The company Grabal Alok Impex Limited was amalgamated with Alok Industries on 1 April 1996.
+Founded in 1986 as a private limited company.
+In 1989, the inauguration of Their first polyester texturizing plant marked a significant milestone, By 1993, They had transitioned into a public limited company.